PauLopNun/MP3-Cover-Editor/README.md

 ## Troubleshooting

 ### Permission Issues
-- If file picker doesn't work, ensure the app has storage permissions
-- On Android 11+, check if the app has "All Files Access" permission
+- **Permission denied errors**: The app will automatically request permissions on first launch.
+If you denied them, you'll see a permission screen.
+Grant the requested permissions to use the app.
+- **"Failed to update metadata" error**: This typically means storage permissions were not granted.
+Restart the app to see the permission request again, or go to your device Settings > Apps > MP3 Cover Editor > Permissions and enable storage/media permissions manually.
+- **Different behavior on different devices**: Some devices (like custom ROMs or specific manufacturers) may auto-grant permissions, while others require explicit user approval.

 ### Cannot Read/Write MP3 Files
 - Verify the file is a valid MP3 format
-- Check file permissions on your device
+- Ensure you've granted all storage permissions
-- Ensure the MP3 file is not corrupted
+- Check if the MP3 file is not corrupted or protected

 ### Album Art Not Appearing
 - Verify you've selected a valid image file